 Problems with Naranjilla

-Naranjilla is a fun subtropical shrub to grow that provides interesting foliage as well as a tasty orange fruit.
-In warm climates, grow outdoors year round, and in colder regions, either enjoy naranjilla as an annual or in a container; just watch out for its spines indoors.
+Naranjilla is a fun subtropical shrub to grow that provides interesting foliage as well as tasty orange fruit.
+In warm climates, grow outdoors year-round, and in colder regions, either enjoy naranjilla as an annual or in a container; just watch out for its spines indoors.

 Naranjilla is fairly easy to grow if you give it the right conditions.
 When conditions are not the best, you may run into some issues.
 Naranjilla will not tolerate frost, and while it can make it through a drought, it does best when watered regularly.
 It also suffers more than other plants when there is standing water.

-Your naranjilla will be healthiest when temperatures are between 62- and 85-degrees Fahrenheit (17 to 29 Celsius) and with high humidity.
+Your naranjilla will be healthiest when temperatures are between 62 and 85 degrees F. (17-29 C.) and with high humidity.
 Soil should drain well and it will need watering only when the top layer has gone dry.

 Problems Growing Naranjilla – Pests and Diseases